The Right Stuff (1983)

 The Right Stuff is an epic account of the real-life personas who broke the sound barrier and took part in the US’s first forays into space.
 Sam Shepard plays Chuck Yeager, a test pilot who signed up for the dangerous job of piloting the X-1, an experimental aircraft built for the purpose of breaking the sound barrier, at Edwards Air Force Base, California in 1947.

-After a hair-raising flight he succeeds, inspiring a whole slew of “flyboys” to try and beat him.
+After a hair-raising flight he succeeds in doing so, thus inspiring a whole slew of “flyboys” to try and beat him.
 Amongst these are his direct rival Scott Crossfield (Scott Wilson), the first pilot to break Mach 2 (in 1953), as well as cocky upstarts Gordon Cooper (Dennis Quaid) and Gus Grissom (Fred Ward), who arrive on the base with wives and families in tow.
-However, all who break Chuck’s records without getting on the wall of the base bar (an “honour” reserved for those who don’t survive the attempts), soon find that their record doesn’t last long - as he manages to beat it each time.
+However, all who break Chuck’s records without getting on the wall of the base bar (an “honour” reserved for those who don’t survive the attempts), soon find that their victory doesn’t last long - as he manages to beat it each time.

 The Great Space Race